-The package consists of five subpackages:
+The package consists of four subpackages:

 - Two preprocessors that serve to process data, enable a modification of the model, perform diagnostics and may supply information useful for the verification of a model.
 The first preprocessor is used for processing of initial formulation and diagnostics of the model.
 It also transforms a multicriteria problem to a parametric single criteria optimization problem.
-The second preprocessor allows for analysis of a solution and for the interactive change of various parameters that may correspond to choice of some option, change of parameters in definition of multicriteria problem, change of matrix coefficients, right hand sides of constraints etc. - Optimization package called solver of a relevant optimization problem (either static or dynamic). - Postprocessor that provides results in the standard MPS format and generates the "user file" which contains all information needed for the analysis of a solution; the later option makes it easier to link HYBRID to a specialized report-writer or a graphic package. - Driver, which eases the usage of all subpackages.
-The PC version of driver provides a context sensitive help which helps an inexperienced user in efficient usage of the package.
+The second preprocessor allows for analysis of a solution and for the interactive change of various parameters that may correspond to choice of some option, change of parameters in definition of multicriteria problem, change of matrix coefficients, right hand sides of constraints etc. - Optimization package called solver of a relevant optimization problem (either static or dynamic).

+• Postprocessor that provides results in the standard MPS format and generates the "user file" which contains all information needed for the analysis of a solution; the later option makes it easier to link HYBRID to a specialized report-writer or a graphic package.

+The PC version of HYBRID 3.1 contains additionally a driver which eases the usage of all subpackages.
+The driver provides a context sensitive help which helps an unexperienced user in efficient usage of the package.

-All five subpackages use a binary file that contains all data defining the problem being solved.
+All four subpackages use a binary file that contains all data defining the problem being solved.
 A second binary file contains a solution obtained by last run of the solver.
 From the user point of view, HYBRID 3.1 is still one package that may be easily used for different purposes chosen via specification file.

 The chosen method of allocating storage in the memory takes maximal advantage of the available computer memory and of the features of typical real-world problems.
 In general, the matrix of constraints is large and sparse, while the number of all non-zero coefficients that take different numerical values is much smaller than the number of all non-zero coefficients.
 A super-sparse-matrix technique is therefore applied to store the data that define the problem to be solved.
-This involves the construction of a table of coefficients which take different numerical values.
+This involves the construction of a table of these essential coefficients.
 The memory management is handled by a flexible way.
-HYBRID is coded partly in C and partly in an extension of Fortran (the latter part is processed by a preprocessor to generate a code which conforms to Fortran 77 standard).
-Such approach results in a faster (much faster for PC version running under DOS) execution and in a decrease of memory requirements.
+As opposed to the way adopted in HYBRID 3.03 (cf Makowski and Sosnowski, 1988) a group of functions in C language has been implemented which results in a faster (much faster for PC version running under DOS) execution and in a decrease of memory requirements.

 Special commands of HYBRID support model verification and problem modification.
-This is necessary to facilitate scenario analysis and to reduce the problems caused by inappropriate scaling (cf sect.
+This is necessary to facilitate scenario analysis and to reduce the problems caused by inappropriate scaling (cf sec.
 4.7).

-The data format for the input of MPS file and the output of LP results follows standards adopted by most commercial mathematical programming systems (cf e.g. Murtagh, 1981, Makowski and Sosnowski, 1988b).
+The data format for the input of MPS file and the output of LP results follows standards adopted by most commercial mathematical programming systems (cf e.g. Murtagh, 1981, Makowski and Sosnowski, 1988).